Skip to main content

 clientOnly<T>(options)WritableObservable<T>Client-only, no sync

-serverOwned<T>(options)ServerOwnedObservable<T>Server R/W, client RO
+serverOwned<T>(options)ServerOwnedObservable<T>Server R/W, client/web RO

-clientOwned<T>(options)ClientOwnedObservable<T>Client R/W, server RO
+clientOwned<T>(options)ClientOwnedObservable<T>Client R/W, server/web RO

 shared<T>(options)SharedObservable<T>Both R/W with conflict resolution